microsoft/AzureTipsAndTricks/blog/tip47.md

 ---
 type: post
-title: "Azure Tips and Tricks Part 47 - Creating a Container Image with Docker"
+title: "Tip 47 - Creating a Container Image with Docker"
 excerpt: "Learn how to create a container image with Docker"
 tags: [azure, windows, portal, cloud, developers, tipsandtricks]
 date: 2017-11-07 17:00:00
 ---

-## Containers for the rest of us
+#### Containers for the rest of us

 For some reason, I find containers are confusing and my goal with my [Azure Tips and Tricks](https://michaelcrump.net/azure-tips-and-tricks-complete-list/) is to try to make things easier.
 In this mini-series, I'll walk you through [Docker](https://www.docker.com) and how I use it with Azure.
 Below is a list of post that you can expect for this week.